 This soup does take a bit of time to make, but the incredible, smoky flavor builds up in each hour of cooking time and believe me, it is well-worth the effort.
 This soup is very satisfying as a main dish and it is perfect with served with some fresh-baked corn bread and/or a pretty fruit salad!

-- 2 small potatoes, cooked and mashed (no butter or milk)
+2 small potatoes, peeled, cooked and mashed (no butter or milk)

-- 2 stalks celery, thinly sliced or chopped
+2 medium stalk celery, thinly sliced or chopped

-- 1/2 cup fresh Italian parsley, coarsely chopped or 1 tbsp dried parsley
+1/2 cup fresh Italian parsley, coarsely chopped or 1 tablespoon dried parsley

-- Pick through the beans checking for pebbles and then rinse well.
-Transfer beans to a large Dutch oven and cover with 2 quarts of water.
-Add salt and pepper and bring to a boil.
-Reduce heat and cover and simmer for 1 hour.
+1. Pick through the beans checking for pebbles and then rinse well.
+Transfer the beans to a large Dutch oven and cover with 2 quarts of water.
+Add salt and pepper and then bring to a boil.
+Reduce heat, cover and simmer for 1 hour.

-- Add one more quart of water to the pot and then the ham bone or chopped ham and the minced garlic.
-Bring pot to a boil again, reduce heat and simmer for 1 hour.
+2. Add one more quart of water to the pot and then add the ham bone or chopped ham and garlic.
+Bring the pot to a boil again, reduce heat and simmer for one more hour.

-- Add mashed potatoes, onion, celery and parsley.
-Bring the pot to a boil again, reduce heat and simmer, uncovered, for one more hour or until the beans reach the desired tenderness.
+3. Add mashed potatoes, onion, celery, and parsley to the pot.
+Bring the water to a boil again, reduce heat and simmer, uncovered, for one more hour or until the beans reach desired tenderness.

-- If using a ham bone, remove it and slice off any meat, cut it into small pieces and return the meat to soup.
-Season with salt and pepper to taste.
+4. If using a ham bone, remove it and slice off any meat, cut it into small pieces and return it to the pot.
+Adjust seasoning with salt and pepper, to taste